cloud-gov/cg-site/content/apps/deployment.md

 menu:
   main:
     parent: apps
-title: General Deployment Tips
+title: General deployment tips
-linktitle: General Tips
+linktitle: General tips
 weight: -100
 ---

+# General deployment tips
 ## How deployment works

 The command to create a new app and to push a new version of an existing one are the same: `cf push`.
 The basic steps: